Burswood, Western Australia: Facilities

 Burswood includes Belmont Park Racecourse, Perth's winter thoroughbred racing track; Perth Stadium, a 60,000 seat multi-purpose venue for all football codes, cricket and entertainment events; the State Tennis Centre; and Crown Perth (formerly the Burswood Entertainment Complex), with three hotels, a casino, a convention and function centre, a theatre and many restaurants and bars.

-Burswood was the site of Western Australia's first and oldest golf course, established in 1895 and closed in 2013 amid controversy, to make way for construction of Perth Stadium and a new hotel.
-The Burswood Superdome, a 13,600 seat multipurpose indoor arena used for sports and entertainment, operated from 1998 to 2012.
+Burswood was the site of Western Australia's first golf course established in 1895.
+The site was found to be unsuitable and the course was closed and the site abandoned.
+The golf club relocated to Belmont in 1901 and eventually became (after relocating again to South Perth), Royal Perth Golf Club.
+A new 18 hole course was opened in 1987 and closed in 2013 amid controversy, to make way for construction of Perth Stadium and a new hotel.
+The Burswood Dome, a 13,600 seat multipurpose indoor arena used for sports and entertainment, operated from 1987 to 2012.
 It was demolished in 2013, to be replaced by a casino carpark.

 Transport

 The Perth-Armadale rail line runs through the area and is serviced by Burswood railway station.
 Buses from the Victoria Park transfer station along Great Eastern Highway and Craig Street service the area.
 Perth Stadium is serviced on event days by the Perth Stadium bus station and the Perth Stadium railway station, with some train services stopping on weekends.
-All services are operated by the Public Transport Authority.
+All services are operated by the Public Transport Authority. except the privately owned Little Ferry Co.